sheila-anne/sheila-anne/src/pages/writing-desk/2020-11-23-surviving-the-holiday-funk.md

   - stress management
   - tips
 ---
-It was my first holiday season without my mother and I was on high-alert.
+It was my first holiday season without my mother and I was stuck in a funk.

 I felt like I was being pulled in two different directions - gratitude and grief - and I felt completely uncertain about how things were supposed to be.
-As there is no rule book called “How to Celebrate, Behave, and Grieve Following The Loss Of A Loved-One” my usual, perfectionist way of getting things done was not going to cut it.
+As there is no rule book called “How to Celebrate, Behave, and Grieve Following The Loss Of A Loved-One” (that I'm aware of) my usual, perfectionist way of getting things done was not going to cut it.

 And so, I white-knuckled my way through my first mother-less holiday season.
 Sometimes I was surrounded by friends and wanted to be alone, other times I was alone and wanted to just be held.
 There were moments of apprehension and sadness, then joy and lightness.